 So don’t get too hopeful until you definitely know one way or another if you can begin working or not.

 If the idea of working from home as a zirtual assistant intrigues you, just visit this page to check for openings.
-They may or may not be currently hiring.
+Note that the virtual assistant positions are not always available at Zirtual.

 Good luck, and please please do come back and share your progress/experience here so it will help out others.
 Thanks!